#assert #const-generics #static #expression

 Attempts to add const generic functionality in the static_assert crate have been made, but it doesn't seem like it'll be added anytime soon.

 These asserts are not present in function signatures or the type system in any way, possibly making it hard to reason about when creating any kind of abstraction.
-You should probably use them sparingly, and explicitly document them in functions that rely on static asserts.
+You should probably use them sparingly and explicitly document them whenever they are used.

 Examples